 LEADERSHIP CHATHAM PROGRAM

-The Leadership Chatham brochure and application details more information about the program.
+The Leadership Chatham brochure and application include more details about the program.
 Each class year begins in September.
 The application for the 2023-2024 class year will be posted here when we begin taking registrations.
 Check back!

 SUPPORTERS OF LEADERSHIP CHATHAM

 Tuition Scholarship Sponsors

 Chatham Habitat for Humanity (“In Honor and Memory of Tyler Gray)

 Chatham County Schools (CCS) is providing world-class education to 9,307 students, according to AdvancED, an international organization that accredits schools.
 Five of the district’s 18 schools exceeded the state’s expectations for academic growth, which measures learning progress.
 Eight of the district’s schools met growth.

 Differentiated learning is an educational approach within CCS that is accommodating myriad learning styles to both sustain and increase academic growth.
 The school system’s dual-language program earned a first-place award for educational equity from the National School Boards Association.
 The early college program at Chatham School for Science and Engineering allows the district’s graduates to earn both a high school diploma and a two-year college degree.
 As well, the Chatham County Promise guarantees up to two years of free in-state tuition and required fees at Central Carolina Community College for eligible students who both reside in Chatham County and graduate from a public high school between 2019-2022.

 With a workforce of 1,654 people, CCS is the largest employer in Chatham County.
 That number will increase when the district opens Chatham Grove Elementary School in 2020 and Seaforth High School in 2021.

 Chatham Charter School will establish and maintain a challenging learning environment that respects the individual learners and prepares students to succeed in a globally competitive society.